EpicDuckPotato/calipso_tests/README.md

 Cost functions extend the StageCost struct in stage_cost.jl.

 The Transcription struct in transcription.jl takes the components of the above files and formulates the NLP associated with the trajectory optimization problem.
+It generates things like the sparsity structures of Jacobians and Hessians, the objective and constraint functions, etc.

 To run an acrobot swingup with no control limits, run include("./calipso_acrobot_no_cones.jl").
 To run a snake swingup with no control limits, run include("./calipso_snake_no_cones.jl").